dimenoste/perf-pushswap/README.md

 ## Push_swap Benchmarking Tool

 A command-line tool to benchmark different `push_swap` sorting algorithms and visualize their behavior.
 Supports multiple algorithms, adjustable input sizes, multiple runs, and automatic plot generation.
+Make sure you have a correct running push-swap executable.
 ---

 ## Description